benji6/virtual-audio-graph/README.md

   five: ['gain', 4, {gain: decay}, 'input']
 });

-//define a custom node like this: virtualAudioGraph.defineNode(pingPongDelayParamsFactory, 'pingPongDelay');
+// define custom nodes like this: virtualAudioGraph.defineNodes({pingPongDelay});

-//and now this instance of virtual-audio-graph will recognize it as a valid node: virtualAudioGraph.update({
+// and now this instance of virtual-audio-graph will recognize it as a valid node: virtualAudioGraph.update({
   0: ['pingPongDelay',
       'output',